 As the story goes, Lois ends up beating Clark to filing several stories, as Clark’s forced to go into action as Superboy each time.
 Eventually, Lois also uncovers a group of crooks’ scheme, which Superboy rescues her from… but the resulting story wins Lois the front page byline, and her ice cream sundae bet with Clark.
 As the week ends, Lois and Clark both head back to their respective hometowns, with Clark wondering if he’d ever see Lois again.

 Lois and Clark’s relationship improves, of course, with the two even dating briefly in the 70s.
-Various stories flashing-forward into the future, particularly 1980’s “Superman Family” #200, shows Clark does eventually marry Lois (presumably winning her over as Mr. Kent, not as Mr. Superman).
+Various stories flashing-forward into the future, particularly 1980’s “Superman Family” #200, shows Clark does eventually marry Lois (as Clark, not as Superman).
 The final (non-canonical) pre-Crisis story, “Whatever Happened to the Man of Tomorrow?,” shows a different sort of wedding between the two, of course.

 Later (in “Man of Steel” #2), Lois does meet the “proper” Clark Kent, after the latter was hired by Perry.
 Clark had turned in the first-ever “interview” with Superman…which Lois had spent the entire issue working to get.
 Unlike other first meetings, we don’t see Lois’ obviously-angry reaction to her new coworker’s scoop.